The North Country National Scenic Trail’s Beginning

 On March 28, 1981 the first gathering of about 12 volunteers, including Lance Feild, Ginny Wunsch, and Ken Gackler, gathered at the bank in White Cloud, MI to discuss forming an organization to become the major non-profit partner with the National Park Service in building the North Country National Scenic Trail.

 Dues were set at $20, and Lance Feild, now the newly appointed President of the NCTA, was the first to make his payment as member # 1.

 Early records are a bit sketchy (we don’t have meeting minutes from that first meeting) but among our list of current 30 year NCTA members are a few who joined in 1981 along with Ken Gackler—Don Beattie, Cecil and Joanne Dobbins, Milton Jones and Barbara Smith.

 As we celebrate our beginnings, we recognize these pioneers whose faith in the legacy effort that will become a completed NCNST is the foundation of our organization.
-Their hard work has enabled us to be where we are today, and as we survey our landscape through the light of these 35 candles, we can see a LOT to be grateful for!
+Their hard work has enabled us to be where we are today, and as we survey our landscape, we can see a LOT to be grateful for!

 - Pat Allen and Mark Miller (1983)

 - Joseph Brennan (1985)